rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 This is not a great prediction, the $R^2$ score is $0.69$ out of $1.0$.

-**The wingspan of the NBA population is more independant of the height of the players than the average population.**
+**The wingspan of the NBA population is more independant of the height of the players than the average population.** I'm not going to use it in my model.
+Because I'm doing a linear regression this would basically just modify the coefficient on  the height feature already in the data.

 #### Create BMI
 Do NBA players have similar BMIs?